FRIENDS OF PALESTINIAN DETAINEES PROJECT

 ACTION ITEMS:

-1. Please pray for Layan and her family as she awaits a military court date.
+1. Pray for Layan as she and her family await sentencing after her conviction in a military tribunal.
 Pray for her strength and health and for mercy by the Israeli Military Court system.
 May justice find its way to Layan, granting her freedom.

 2. Pray to our just and merciful God to open the eyes of the world.
 Particularly to our leaders in the United States.
 Bring a change of heart.
 Enable us to find a way to end the genocide of the Palestinian people in Gaza, and to the apartheid regime in Israel and the occupied lands.